NielsB95/APIGateway/README.md

 This APIGateway has been built with .Net Core 2.1.6

-This project was purely mentioned for learning purposes.
+This project was purely mentioned for **learning purposes**.
 In production you should still use something like [NGINX](https://www.nginx.com).

 ![API Gateway](https://drive.google.com/uc?export=view&id=15GQSh66ocxa80OKcIgFUKBxcwK9fsn-A)